Scaling Laws of Global Weather Models: Methodology

 We utilize the ERA5 dataset \cite{hersbach2020era5}, provided through WeatherBench 2~\cite{rasp2024weatherbench}, which contains atmospheric variables at 6-hour intervals.
 The data is accessed in the \texttt{zarr} format and requires no additional preprocessing.
 All models are trained to produce 6-hour forecasts from the 00:00, 06:00, 12:00, and 18:00 UTC time points each day.

 To ensure comparability across models, we apply the following standardizations: 1) the maximal common set of input and target variables: geopotential, temperature, u/v wind components, specific humidity, etc; 2) consistent spatial resolution ($0.25^\circ \times 0.25^\circ$ global grid); 3) constant learning rate schedules (after optional warm-up stage); 4) identical training dataset (ERA5 1979--2020) and validation dataset (ERA5 2021).
-For model weights, we use default initialization strategies, which vary across models: SFNO uses a custom scaled normal approach, while AIFS and {GraphCast} rely on their respective framework defaults (PyTorch and JAX/Haiku). {Pangu-pytorch} applies a uniform truncated normal initialization, and {Aurora} utilizes a mixed strategy of Kaiming~\cite{he2015delving} and Xavier~\cite{glorot2010understanding} uniform distributions depending on the layer type.
+Details regarding the optimizer, learning rate, batch size, parallelism, and model weight initialization are summarized in~\cref{app:sec2.1}.
+To ensure stable training dynamics across varying scales and models, we conducted hyperparameter sweeps for each model.
+Given the computational cost of large-scale weather model training, our approach prioritized finding stable learning rates that avoid divergence while maintaining consistent validation loss improvement.
+In this process, we evaluated the application of Maximal Update Parameterization ($\mu$P)~\cite{yang2021tuning}; however, we observed that $\mu$P is ineffective for training AIFS.
+Details of the hyperparameter sweeps are provided in~\cref{app:sec2.2}.
 The total computational cost for these experiments exceeded 430,000 GPU hours.

 Finally, to rigorously quantify model performance beyond training objectives, we standardize the evaluation metric used for validation.